canemdormienti/Opencore-Opencanopy-Themes/README.md

 Graphical User Interface for Opencanopy

-First of all: I' am NOT affiliated in any way with "CD Projekt Red" or any of his subsidiaries
+First of all: I' am NOT affiliated in any way with "CD Projekt Red" or his subsidiaries.